maibank/whmcs-maib/README.md

 ***Closing of business day*** -  Closing of business day URL.
 Run this URL with CRON job every day at 23:59!

 **LIVE MODE**

-For live mode you will receive certificate in *.pfx* format and password.
+For live mode **maib** will provide certificate in *.pfx* format and certificate password.

-Use openssl to convert certificate in *.pem* format from *.pfx* and password provided by **maib**:
+Use openssl to convert certificate in *.pem* format from *.pfx* and password provided:

         # Public certificate:
           openssl pkcs12 -in certname.pfx -nokeys -out cert.pem